Complexity of Error Bounds for Systems of Linear Inequalities: Main Results

 \section{Main Results}

-In this section, we mainly study the complexity of error bounds and their stability for systems of linear inequalities.
-Before this, we present several lemmas that serve as key tools in determining the complexity of error bounds.
-These results are of independent interests.
+In this section, we investigate the computational complexity of error bounds for systems of linear inequalities.
+We begin with several auxiliary results that play a fundamental role in the subsequent complexity analysis and are also of independent interest.